saschaschramm/github-copilot/README.md

 * file content: `# Test prefix\n# Test suffix`

 If the user presses enter after `# Test prefix`, the extension generates the following prompt:

-In this case, the extension generates the following prompt:
 ``` Python
 # Path: file3.py
 # Test prefix